remimorvan/knowledge-clustering/README.md

 Options:
   -t, --tex FILE     Your TeX file.  [required]
-  -n, --notion FILE  File containing the notions that are already defined.
+  -k, --knowledge FILE  File containing the knowledges that are already defined.
                      [required]
   -F, --force        Don't ask the user and always add quotes if a match is
                      found.